jphaugla/datastaxStreamsetsDocker/README.md

 *Note: The Avro files already contain the schema that the origin will pick up and decode on the fly.
 If you'd like to override the default schema, enter the custom schema in the Avro tab.*

+Add Additional Libraries to Stage Libraries section
+1. Click on *Package Manager* icon
+2. Select Apache Kafka version (0.10.0.0 for example)
+3. click the elipses buttons and select install
+4. Select latest jython and install
+5. Select latest Cassandra Java Driver and install
+6. click *Restart Data Collector*
+7. log back in to Streamsets Data collector

 #### Defining the Kafka Producer

-* Drag a **Kafka** Producer destination to the canvas.
+1. Drag a **Kafka** Producer destination to the canvas and connect the Directory to the Kafka Producer

-* In the Configuration settings, click the General tab.
-For Stage Library, select the version of Kafka that matches your environment.
+2. Click on the Kafka Producer.

-* Go to the Kafka tab and set the Broker URI property to point to your Kafka broker e.g.`<hostname/ip>:<port>`.
-Set Topic to the name of your Kafka topic.
+3. Go to the Kafka tab and set the Broker URI property to point to your Kafka broker e.g.`kafka1:9092`.
+Set Topic to the name of your Kafka topic (TestRun).
 And set Data Format to SDC Record.
 ![Kafka Producer](README.photos/KafkaProducer.png)

-* For Data Format tab, choose SDC Record
+4. In the *Data Format* tab, choose SDC Record
 *SDC Record is the internal data format that is highly optimized for use within StreamSets Data Collector (SDC).
 Since we are going to be using another Data Collector pipeline to read from this Kafka topic we can use SDC Record to optimize performance.
 If you have a custom Kafka Consumer on the other side you may want to use one of the other data formats and decode it accordingly.*

-Use the Kafka Configuration section of this tab to enter any specific Kafka settings.
+5. In the *Error Records* tab, choose to discard the error messages

 The pipeline is now ready to feed messages into Kafka.